 Prior to serving as the Director of the Salem VA Medical Center, Ms. Stackhouse served as the Interim Medical Center Director from February 2016 to October 2016 and as the Associate Director from February 2012 to February 2016.
 Previously, Ms. Stackhouse served as the Associate Director at the William Jennings Bryan Dorn VA Medical Center in Columbia, South Carolina.
 Additionally, she served as Assistant Director at the Dayton VA Medical Center in Dayton, Ohio.
 Ms. Stackhouse is Board Certified in health care management as a Fellow in the American College of Healthcare Executives and is Board Certified in Recreation Therapy (CTRS) from the National Council for Therapeutic Recreation Certification.

-President of the Stonewall Jackson Chapter of the Association of the United States Army
+President of the Allegheny - Blue Ridge Chapter of the Association of the United States Army

 A graduate of Washington and Lee University, Mr. Miller returned to W&L to serve as Assistant Professor of Military Science following receipt of a Master's Degree from the University of Georgia.
 He is also a graduate of the Austrian National Defense College, the U.S. Army Command and General Staff College where he earned a second Master’s Degree, the U.S. Army War College, and the Advanced Management Program's Center for Creative Leadership.
 Among his military decorations are the Defense Superior Service Medal, the Legion of Merit (5th award), Bronze Star medal (2d award), Defense Meritorious Service Medal (2d award), the Air Medal, and numerous foreign awards including the Honor Medal in Silver from Austria and the Peacekeeping Medal from Slovakia.